StrongeLeeroy/WebLeecher/README.markdown

     -   Simplified the forum category picker using a select_tag
     -   Fixed the bad URI bug.
     -   A "Reset all fields" button has been added to the initial form in new.html.erb for convenience.
     -   BETA Candidate.

 *   v0.3.0 Alpha
     -   Reworked the whole parsing code so that the app is not dependant of .txt files.
     -   Major interface changes.
-    -   Parsed links now are presented inside a "code-box" for simplified selecting.
+    -   Parsed links now are presented inside a "code-box" for easier selecting.

 *   v0.2.0 Alpha
     -   Sessions are now being used to avoid having to input login data twice.